Crimes for Mailing Drugs through USPS

-Drugs and other contraband is frequently sent through the U.S. Mail or through a private shipping service such as UPS or FedEx.
+Drugs and other illegal contraband is frequently sent through the U.S. Mail or through a private shipping service such as UPS or FedEx.
 The attorneys at the Sammis Law Firm, in Tampa, FL, frequently represent clients accused of mailing or receiving drugs, firearms, or other illegal contraband through the postal service.

 On April 3, 2014, Former Attorney General Eric Holder, explained the problem to the Senate Appropriations Committee: